Follow our 6 helpful steps to streamline your minimalist office and increase your productivity. Find out how to banish madness at the office!

 Step 2.
 Reorganize the physical layout

-When it comes to switching up your office space, first consider the roles of each staff member: who will they interact with daily?
+When it comes to switching up your minimalist office space, first consider the roles of each staff member: who will they interact with daily?
 Does their work often require focused thinking?
-Will they benefit more from the privacy of quiet, individual spaces, or larger sections with less division?
+Will they benefit more from the privacy of quiet, individual spaces, or spacious sections with less division and clutter?

-Nowadays, many businesses are ditching the typical cubicle layout for more egalitarian open-concept spaces.
-While this layout is meant to promote collaboration, studies have shown open offices tend to decrease employee interaction by 70%.
+Nowadays, many businesses are ditching the typical cubicle layout for a more egalitarian open-concept style.
+While this layout is meant to promote collaboration, studies have shown open offices tend to decrease employee interaction by as much as 70%.
 Before making the switch, consider what works best for your team.
-We suggest discussing work habits and preferences with your employees before deciding on the design of your office’s layout.
+We suggest discussing work habits and preferences with your employees before deciding on the design of your minimalist office layout.

 If you have different workstation types, it could be beneficial to place team members who require privacy and focus (think developers, finance staff, and senior management) in places where they can put their heads down without distraction.